Mind-Surfer/openvpn-qbittorrent/README.md

 ## Features ##

-* Works with any VPN provider that provides OpenVPN configuration file
+* Works with any VPN provider that provides an OpenVPN configuration file
 * Configurable DNS Servers
 * Updated each week with relevant package and security updates
 * qBittorrent runs under a low privilage account
 * Automatically updates qBittorrent search pluggins from [https://github.com/qbittorrent/search-plugins](https://github.com/qbittorrent/search-plugins) when the container starts
+* If OpenVPN loses its connection for whatever reason, the container will stop to prevent information leakage

 ## Base Image ##